mozilla-services/dependency-observatory-scanner/design.md

 Workload is IO heavy and (for now) small data so Beam, Spark, etc. and other Big Data tools not directly applicable, but might make sense later.
-So we're trying RxPy since it gives access to combinators with async support (without relying on a pure generator pipeline).
+So we're trying an async generator pipeline.

 Features from proper datapipeline tools we do want include: